sabrinaknaudt/Data-Projects/README.md

 - Plots four visualizations linked to a research question and has an interactive dashboard

 Data Visualization-Interactive Dashboard
-- Interactive dashboard not rendered in GitHub notebook view.
+- Interactive dashboard not rendered in GitHub notebook view
-- If you wish, download the html file and open it locally to view the dashboard.
+- If you wish, download the html file and open it locally to view the dashboard

 GGR274 Final Project
 - Used Pandas, Numpy,  matplotlib.pyplot and data from the Ontario Community Health Profiles Partnership to answer: “Is there a higher prevalence of diabetes in low income neighbourhoods?”